nikky301197/nikky301197/README.md

 <img src="https://github.com/nikky301197/nikky301197/blob/5d9536fcc4e8c3093466c277a62626d68c57c48a/github-header-image%20(4).png" width="1000" height="200"/>

 <h2 align="center">⚡Welcome to my profile⚡</h2>
 <h3 align="center">Hi !
-Iam nikita chouhan a passionate full stack developer from India 🚀</h3>
+Iam nikita chouhan a passionate full stack developer from India 🚀🚀 I enjoy exploring new technologies💻 and learning about the latest developments in the tech industry.
+I believe that continuous learning is the key to personal and professional growth📈.</h3>

 - 💻 I’m currently working on **Mico hospital**
 - 🌱 I’m currently learning